kuu/total-duration/README.md

 # total-duration

-A sample code for adding up all the contents duration owned by one provider.
+A sample Node app for demonstrating the calculation of total contents duration owned by one provider.

 ## Install
 ```